College Editorial Style Guide

 One word, no hyphen.

-Always lowercase spring, summer, fall and winter, unless they are part of a title.
+- Lowercase spring, summer, fall and winter when referring to seasons of the year, unless they are part of a title.

 In body of text, use formal abbreviations for states, not mailing codes.